Nikkei posts modest gains but set for losing week

-The broader Topix index .TOPX slipped 0.2 percent to 723.49, capped by selling by European long-term investors.
+The broader Topix index slipped 0.2 percent to 723.49, capped by selling by European long-term investors.

 The benchmark remained below its 25-day average, which is now a resistance point around 8,484.
 One key to its near-term direction is whether it can retake that level next week, technical analysts said.